vinitcmehta/kubernetes-cmd-line-tool/README.md

 Follow instructions at https://kind.sigs.k8s.io/docs/user/quick-start/ to quickly create your own cluster locally if you don't already have one.

-Please install the Kubernetes Python Client from here: https://github.com/kubernetes-client/python/
+Please install the Kubernetes Python Client from here: https://github.com/kubernetes-client/python/ Also install the Pick library by "pip install pick"

+The base code of this repo originates from the example inside the Kubernetes Python repo at: https://github.com/kubernetes-client/python/blob/master/examples/pod_config_list.py

+Running this tool:
+Run this tool through the command line by "python kube.py" Please note that this script will not run through an IDE, so make sure to run it through the command line